jethomps0n/My-Portfolio-Website/src/blog-posts/Rescoring A Scene.md

     </div>
 </div>

 Now that we’ve officially rescored a scene, I should note that the four points we found earlier are not for every rescore.
 These points are specific only to this scene.
 It is important to know what aspects you are aiming for in a given rescore and where your inspiration for rescoring a scene comes from.
-Drawing from *The Last of Us Part 2* scene was easy, because we knew what to look for.
+Drawing from *The Last of Us Part II* scene was easy, because we knew what to look for.
 In <u>Part II</u>, I will be covering a rescore, inspired by a scene rather than music.
 The process is slightly different for each.

 ## The Process - Part II